DimitarChristoff/primish/README.md

 - `.setOptions()` - shallow merging of object with `this.options`
 - support for emitter events via `onEventname` -> `this.on('eventname')` like in MooTools 1.x

-### browser support
+### Browser support

 The main driving force behind primish is to change prime to work in a browser out of the box as well as under nodejs.
-This fork changes the code to work w/o any dependencies and support AMD (eg. RequireJS) as well as simple browser exports to gloabls.
-If you don't have an AMD loader and not under NodeJS / browserify, it will export `window.prime`, `window.emitter` and `window.options`, so be careful.
+This fork changes the code to work via an UMD wrap w/o any dependencies, so it supports AMD (eg. RequireJS, Almond) as well as simple browser exports to gloabls.
+If you don't have an AMD loader and not under NodeJS / browserify, it will export `window.primish`, `window.emitter` and `window.options`, so be careful.
 Another goal has been to bring as much MooTools 1.x sugar into classes as possible.

+### Size and download

+The minified packaged version weighs just 4.2K without gzipping, so a tiny footprint in any codebase.

+<a class="btn btn-large btn-primary" rel="download" target="_blank" href="/js/primish/primish-min.js">primish-min.js (4.2k)</a>

-### changelog
+### Changelog

 - 0.3.3 requirejs 2.1.10 compatible bundles support via module ids
 - 0.3.2 requirejs uglify2 build